-If Malaysia Airlines ignored warnings and did not take sufficient care when flying through the area, grieving families of victims may have grounds to sue the airline for compensation, says Bree Knoester, partner at Adviceline Injury Lawyers.
+If Malaysia Airlines ignored warnings and did not take sufficient care when flying through the area, grieving families of victims may have grounds to sue the airline for compensation.

 Current reports indicate that on 14 July 2014 the airspace above Ukraine was closed for flights below 32,000 feet.
 This appears to have been in response to two military aircraft being shot down and a third aircraft being damaged in that flight zone above southern Ukraine.

 It is also reported that Qantas changed its flight path several months ago to avoid the area.